waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Separate Inputs:** I must be careful to separate directional inputs (Up, Down, Left, Right) from action inputs ('A', 'B') into separate turns, especially in menus, to avoid input errors.
 - **IMMEDIATE DATA & TOOL MAINTENANCE:** My absolute highest priority is maintaining a perfect, up-to-the-second internal state.
 Any task I decide on, such as adding, deleting, or fixing an agent, tool, marker, or notepad entry, MUST be performed in the CURRENT turn.
 This task is more important than any in-game action and must never be deferred.
 - **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
 If an edit fails, it's better to use a smaller, more unique line of text as the anchor for replacement rather than a large, complex block which is prone to mismatch errors.
+- **Resilience & Stat-lowering moves:** Do not underestimate low-level opponents.
+A resilient Pokémon can withstand multiple hits from a higher-level attacker.
+Furthermore, repeated use of stat-lowering moves (like TAIL WHIP) can quickly turn an easy battle into a risky situation by neutralizing a level advantage.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.